arinakosovskaia/thesis/README.md

 # thesis

-This repository contains the code for my Bachelor's thesis.
+This repository contains the code and data for my Bachelor's thesis.

 ##  Structure